dainguyen23/road-to-expertise/PY4E/dict.rst

 **Reasoning behind my code:**

-- The code is, again, borrowed from exercise 9.3 so I'll be going over what was changed and/or added for this assignment.
 - Before stripping whitespace characters and splitting ``line``, I made use of ``translate`` and ``maketrans`` methods to break the domain names from the email addresses, as per requested by the **prompt**.
 - With the two methods working together, I can manipulate which character I can make edits to.
 And since all email addresses have the ``@`` character in common, I went ahead and replaced it with an *empty space* character.
 This is done so that when I invoke the ``split`` method, it will break the *username part* from the *domain name part*.
 - The outcome resulted in an extra *key-value pair*, so what was ``line[1]`` before is now changed to ``line[2]``.
 This will point to the correct item, in the dictionary, that we want to ``print`` out.